j0Shi82/shopify-partydawn/README.md

 ## Usage

 - Clone the repo
-- Set up a Shopify development store with an app that manages cookie consent
+- Set up a Shopify development store with an app that manages cookie consent (the example uses Consentmo)
 - `shopify theme dev --store=YOUR_STORE`
 - [Set up a partytown proxy worker and app proxy](https://github.com/edlaver/cloudflare-worker-partytown-shopify-app-proxy/tree/main)
   - Note: a skeleton app is fine for this because you really only need the proxy settings.
 [Using the CLI](https://shopify.dev/docs/apps/tools/cli#getting-started) is the easiest option